Boral shareholder class action

 The class action concerns Boral’s announcements on 5 December 2019 and 10 February 2020 that it had identified ‘financial irregularities’ in its North American Windows business, involving misreporting including in relation to inventory levels and raw material and labour costs.
 Following these announcements, Boral’s share price fell materially.

-Class action claim period has been expanded to include people who purchased BLD shares in the period 21 November 2016 to 10 February 2020
+The class action claim period has been expanded to include people who acquired Boral ordinary shares, American Depository Receipts and/or Equity Swaps (Boral Securities) in the period 21 November 2016 to 10 February 2020.

 Register your interest to participate in the class action